jzohrab/SpanishTools/cards_from_text/README.md

   - Perú Orinal de cama especial para hombres.
   - zoología  ave doméstica de cresta roja y alta
   :index: 2 of 2
+  :core: false
 ```

+Note that "core: true" means the word is part of the core 5000 words,
+and so should be treated as higher priority.
+If you want to skip
+learning low-priority words, you can delete them from the yaml file,
+or move them to a separate file for later processing.

 The definition for "astuto" looks good as a starting point.
 There are
 multiple definitions for "gallo".
 Delete all definitions that don't